Medicaid Is A Constantly Changing Process

-Applying for Medicaid is a very complex process with State requirements changing from month to month.
-It's why searching instructions online for what you need for your specific case is either too vague to help or behind several legal fees.
-While we would need to preform an in-depth financial review to find the best path for you, we can provide some answers to our most asked questions.
+Applying for Medicaid is a very complex process with Federal and State requirements that change from month to month.
+This is why searching instructions online and finding clear answers to your specific case is both difficult and risky.
+While we would recommend an in-depth financial review to find the best path for you, we can provide some answers to our most commonly asked questions.

 What is Medicaid?